All Episodes

 Now, this is a stunning thing to read in an article in the Associated Press.

-This shows just how worried uh the media complex is about the prospect of their Democrat masters losing control in Washington.
+This shows just how worried the media complex is about the prospect of their Democrat masters losing control in Washington.

-Really, what this is all about, they're going out there doing these polls and they're finding out uh that you know, these guys, uh, American people, they don't want the rich taxed.
+They're going out, they're doing these polls, and they're finding out that, you know, these guys, American people, they don't want the rich taxed.

 They're trying to send a message to the Democrats.